• Home

 The AI-labor cost balance

-According to Lee, the cost of using AI has remained less efficient than human labor due to hardware and energy costs raising operating costs for providers.
-At its current pace, AI expenditures may reach $5.2 trillion by 2023, with $1.6 trillion from data center spending and $3.3 trillion from IT equipment, according to McKinsey data.
+According to Lee, the cost of using AI has remained less efficient than human labor owing to hardware and energy raising operating costs for providers.
+At its current pace, AI expenditures may reach $5.2 trillion by 2030, with $1.6 trillion from data center spending and $3.3 trillion from IT equipment, according to McKinsey data.
 Spending could surge to $7.9 trillion by 2030 at an accelerated pace.
 Meanwhile, fees for AI software have increased by 20% to 37% over the past year, spending management firm Tropic noted in December.

 AI companies may also be losing money as a result of their flat subscription model, Lee noted, with fixed subscription fees failing to cover operating costs for heavy AI users.

-“As a result, some firms are beginning to re-evaluate AI not as a clear cost-saving substitute for labor, but as a complementary tool—at least until the cost structure stabilizes,” he said.
+“As a result, some firms are beginning to reevaluate AI not as a clear cost-saving substitute for labor, but as a complementary tool—at least until the cost structure stabilizes,” he said.

 While AI may cost more than human labor today, there will be warning signs of a tipping point toward AI’s economic viability.
 For one, Lee indicated, the cost of using AI will become significantly lower, with performing inference—how AI analyzes data—for a large language model with 1 trillion parameters plummeting by more than 90% over the next four years, according to a report last month from analyst firm Gartner.
 AI infrastructure will likely improve, and model designs and hardware supply will follow.
 AI companies will also likely change how they price their tools, switching from a flat subscription to usage-based pricing, Lee predicted.

-But the future of AI’s economic viability will also depend on if the technology proves its worth.
+But the future of AI’s economic viability will also depend on whether the technology proves its worth.
 It will have to prove itself reliable, with fewer hallucinations and a reduced need for human oversight, effectively integrating into a company’s infrastructure, according to Lee.
 Federal Reserve data shows about 18% of companies had adopted AI tools as of the end of 2025, a 68% growth in the adoption rate since September 2025.

 “It’s not just about AI becoming cheaper than humans,” Lee said.
 “It’s about becoming both cheaper and more predictable at scale.”

-In 2001, Fortune first convened “The Smartest People We Know,” bringing together CEOs and founders, builders and investors, thinkers and doers.
+In 2001, Fortune first convened the smartest people we know, bringing together CEOs and founders, builders and investors, thinkers and doers.
 Since then, Fortune Brainstorm Tech has been the place where bold ideas collide.
 From June 8–10, we will return to Aspen—where it all began—to mark 25 years of Brainstorm.
 Register now.

 About the Author